laravel-streams/streams-core/docs/services/asset.md

 <a name="obtaining-cached-output-files"></a>
 ### Obtaining Cached Output Files

 The `path` method on the asset manager is used to compile and retrieve the path to the cached output file.
-If the file does not exist, or any included asset has been modified, the file will recompile.
+If the output file does not exist, or any included asset has been modified, the file will recompile.
 If you wish, you may pass a second argument specifying additional filters to apply to the entire collection:

 	$path = $asset->path('example.js');